New Zealand positions

 About the role

-The Department of Anaesthesia and Pain Management, Capital and Coast District Health Board is seeking applications from Specialist Anaesthetists for a permanant vacancy we currently have available.
-Clinical work will encompass anaesthesia for a wide range of surgical specialties, preoperative assessment of patients, involvement in acute post-operative pain management, and participation in an on-call roster.
+The Department of Anaesthesia and Pain Management, Capital and Coast District Health Board is seeking applications from Specialist Anaesthetists for a fixed-term vacancy we currently have available.
+Clinical work will encompass anaesthesia for a wide range of surgical specialties, preoperative assessment of patients, involvement in acute post operative pain management, and participation in an on-call roster.
 A challenging, tertiary level, case-mix is offered but can be tailored to the individuals past experience and areas of interest.